canonical/k8s-snap/docs/src/snap/explanation/epa.md

 aforementioned technologies.
 It is designed for developers and architects looking to integrate these new technologies into their {{product}}-based networking solutions.
-The goal is to achieve enhanced network I/O, deterministic compute performance, and optimised server platform sharing.
+The goal is to achieve enhanced network I/O, deterministic compute performance and optimised server platform sharing.

 ## HugePages